BobtheElf/cpss_jarono_soumilt_pratheeps/README.md

 ### Subsystem-specific Files
 These files are used to create specific parts of a secure USB system, and are partitioned into folders that denote their function.
 Each subfolder may have a README.md file which describes how to set up this part of the USB system.
 ## Project Requirements
-To emulate a secure USB system, this project requires a USB device, a bad USB device, a computer which runs a USB driver, and another computer which runs a verification on the USB device.
+To emulate a secure USB system, this project requires encryption keys, a USB device, a bad USB device, a computer which runs a USB driver, and another computer which runs a verification on the USB device.
+### Encryption keys
+These are RSA keys that will be used in the following subsystems to facilitate encryption.
+Each subsystem may use some of these keys, but none of them will use all of the keys.
+In addition, some scripts may use a variable number of keys in order to reach all of the test cases necessary.
 ### USB Device
 This is the code for a device emulating a PLC (programmable logic controller) or HID (human interface device) which plugs into a usb port.
 This code is further partitioned into a **Good USB Device** and a **Bad USB Device**.
 #### Good USB Device